 Sell on FBA - Fulfilled by Amazon Overview

-- SellerCloud looks at FBA as if it were a separate channel from Amazon Merchant Fulfilled.
-SellerCloud downloads FBA orders under an FBA channel.
-Orders details like FBA and shipping costs, as well as tracking numbers, are noted on the order.
+- SellerCloud views FBA as a separate channel from Amazon Merchant Fulfilled: SellerCloud downloads FBA orders under an FBA channel, and the order details, such as FBA and shipping costs as well as tracking numbers, are noted on the order.

-- An FBA warehouse and an Interim Warehouse are required for FBA inventory.
-Received inventory at FBA will display in the FBA warehouse.
-Inventory of inbound shipments to FBA will be stored in the Interim Warehouse.
-The interim warehouse should be Unsellable.
-The FBA warehouse does not have to be sellable unless you want inventory to be available for Ship via FBA.
-See below - 8.
+- An Interim warehouse and an FBA warehouse are required for FBA inventory.
+Inventory of inbound shipments to FBA are stored in an Interim warehouse (which should be Unsellable), and inventory received at FBA will appear in the FBA warehouse, which does not have to be Sellable, unless you want inventory to be available for Ship via FBA.

-- Inventory reports update inventory in the FBA warehouse approx. every 6 hours, but you can retrieve the current inventory of any FBA item.
-Go to the Amazon Properties page and click Check Amazon FBA Inventory.
+- Inventory reports will update inventory in the FBA warehouse about every six hours, but you can see the current inventory of any FBA item by clicking its Toolbox > Amazon Properties > Action Menu > Check Amazon FBA Qty > Go.

-- FBA orders will not trigger automatic emails, like order welcomes or shipping confirmations.
+- FBA orders will not trigger automatic emails, such as order welcomes or shipping confirmations.
 Typically, SellerCloud only receives the FBA Orders Report after the item has already been shipped to the customer.

-- Orders placed on other marketplaces can be fulfilled by Amazon through the Ship via FBA.
+- Orders placed on other marketplaces can also be fulfilled by Amazon through Ship via FBA.

-- Since inventory updates and orders will be importing from Amazon, we need to set a separated warehouse of type FBA for our integration.
-You can check the info on this page that describes how to add a new warehouse and enable it for FBA.
-Normally the FBA warehouse must be set to Unsellable.
-This will allow FBA inventory to be used only for FBA orders and not show as aggregate quantity to other channels.
+- Inventory updates and orders will be importing from Amazon; therefore, you must set a separate warehouse of the type "FBA" for your integration.
+The FBA warehouse is associated with products that are stored at an Amazon Fulfillment Center.
+See this topic to add a new warehouse and enable it for FBA.
+Normally, the FBA warehouse must be set to Unsellable, which allows FBA inventory to be used for FBA orders only - and not show as aggregate quantity to other channels.

-- If you want to fulfill FBA orders to other channels, SellerCloud has a specialized plugins to allow that.
-In that case the FBA warehouse needs to be set to Sellable while the plugin is running.
-Keep in mind that some channels (like Walmart) will not allow that.
-To understand better how FBA inventory works you can check this article.
+- If you want to fulfill FBA orders to other channels, SellerCloud offers specialized plugins.
+In that case, the FBA warehouse must be set to Sellable while the plugin is running.
+Keep in mind that some channels (such as Walmart) will not allow that.
+Learn how FBA inventory works.

-- The next mandatory step is to set the Channel Warehouse for FBA.
-It must be set in the same company as the FBA integration from the Toolbox > Channel Warehouse.
-If you have more than one FBA integrations running in different companies, it is very important to create different FBA warehouses and to select the Channel Warehouse for each one of them.
-In case you have 2 FBA integrations set to the same FBA warehouse, this will cause the inventory imports to overlap each other with every update and display wrong data.
+- Required: Set the Channel Warehouse for FBA.
+It must be set in the same company as the FBA integration in Toolbox > Channel Warehouse.
+If you have more than one FBA integration running in different companies, it is crucial to create different FBA warehouses and select the Channel Warehouse for each one of them.
+Having two FBA integrations set to the same FBA warehouse will cause the inventory imports to overlap each other with every update, and display incorrect data.

-- After checking if your Amazon integration is correctly running and you have the FBA warehouse set, it is time to enable FBA orders download.
-This can be done from the company Toolbox > Amazon Settings > General Settings - Allow FBA Orders.
+- If your Amazon integration is running correctly and you have the FBA warehouse set, you can enable the download of FBA orders: Click company Toolbox > Amazon Settings > General Settings > Allow FBA Orders > Save Settings.